Dementia and ageing

 The results of interviews with healthcare staff and next-of-kin involved in the admissions of patients who died shortly after being admitted suggest that whilst hospital was not recognised as place where ‘good’ deaths typically occurred, it was acknowledged as emergency place of care.
 The need for emergency care reflected the difficulties of providing end-of-life care in the community.
 The term ‘inappropriate’ to describe admissions does not encompass these attempts, and moreover, devalued the significant care provided by healthcare staff in the community and hospital.

-The qualitative study publication and the study summary can be accessed by clicking on the pictures to the left.
+The qualitative study publication can be accessed by clicking on the picture to the left.